wp-plugins/off-page-seo/readme.txt

 * Social Share counter (counts how many likes, follows you have)
 * Page and Alexa Rank Checker (every day checks if there was a change in PR or AlexaRank)
 * Backlink opportunitites (daily update backlink opportunities)
+* Guest posting (join guest posting network)
 * Commenting opportunitites (search where you can post your comment)
 * Knowledge Base (new articles every day)
+* Dashboard Widgets (rank reporter, backlink tools)

 = Supported languages =
-Plugin itself supports all languages - search results, rank reports.
+Plugin supports all languages - search results, rank reports.

-For backlinks and commenting opportunities we currently supports languages bellow.
+For backlinks and commenting opportunities we currently supports languages listed bellow.
 You are most welcome to help us developing this plugin.

 * English
 * Czech